jtrebosc/JTutils/README.txt

 https://msdn.microsoft.com/en-us/library/windows/desktop/ms682653(v=vs.85).aspx

-On windows 10 + anaconda python 2.7, it has been observed a probem with DLL not found when importing numpy in scripts launched from topspin 4.
+On windows 10 + anaconda python 2.7, it has been observed a probem with DLL not found when importing numpy in scripts launched from topspin 3.6 and 4 .
-Topspin 4 for windows redefines the PATH variable.
+Topspin 3.6 and 4 for windows redefines the PATH variable.
 The consequence is external programs like anaconda python that seems to rely on PATH to find dll (notably for numpy) will fail.
 For now the workaround is to edit topspin.cmd file to modify the line